 - Total area, set of 3: 30.42 sq. inches

 - Planform area alone: 9.75 sq. inches

 Sizing of FSI Fins Compared to Typical Fins

 Our fins have a lot of power.
 They generate a lot of hold and drive for their small size.
 (Read more about hold, drive, lift and drag.)

 Because they have a lot of power, your right-sized FSI fin will have an area smaller than what you’re used to.
 And because they are smaller, they have less drag.
 This means that you can accelerate more quickly, paddle more easily, or surf longer.

 Example: If you typically surf a set of mediums in a thruster setup, fins that are usually about 14.5 sq. inches each, you are surfing 43.5 sq. inches of fin.
-Try our smalls.
-Our new small is 10.14 sq. inches, and a set of three is 30.42 square inches, a 30 percent reduction in fin surface area, and a 30 percent reduction in skin-friction drag.
+Our smalls are 10.14 sq. inches, and a set of three is 30.42 square inches, a 30 percent reduction in fin surface area, and a 30 percent reduction in skin-friction drag.